Are you looking for ways to entertain your dog inside?

 The reason why doesn’t really matter.
 Maybe you’re finding yourself mostly stuck inside during Covid-19.
 Or maybe it’s freezing cold, super hot, pouring rain or snowing like crazy.

-Are you finding yourself mostly stuck inside during these crazy Covid-19 times?
-Along with your active pup who needs lots of physical and mental stimulation?
-And he’s about to drive you nuts because he’s under-stimulated?
+Either way, if your active pup needs lots of physical and mental stimulation, he’s about to drive you nuts because he’s under-stimulated.

 Now that this novel Coronavirus has been turning our world upside down, I currently apply all 10 ideas with my new pup Wally.
 The only exception is that I still take him on daily walks around my neighborhood.